 WALT DISNEY WORLD MODERATE HOTEL REVIEWS

 Caribbean Beach Resort Review (Moderate Resort) – It’s been a while since we’ve stayed here and we’ve been meaning to go back (at the same time we don’t).
 This moderate resort is massive and like Pop Century, it’s very spread out.
 This makes the busing system not great.
 This is the oldest of the moderate resorts so it tends to have bigger rooms.
 The price difference between this resort and a Value Resort isn’t much, thus people tend to “upgrade” to this resort.
 It’s certainly not our favorite Moderate Resort, the food court is okay and the theming is fun?
 We’re not quite sure about it but the kids don’t mind because of the pirate-themed rooms.
-This resort has recently gone under a major refurb so you may be lucky enough to sleep in a newly renovated room (we haven’t yet).
-We probably won’t until the new Disney Skyliner is finished which will service this hotel.
-This will improve the busing system here we think and make this hotel a bit more valuable.
+This resort has recently gone under a major refurb so you can enjoy newly renovated room (we haven’t yet).
+The Disney Skyliner has also improved this hotels ranking and accessibility to the parks which we love.

 Coronado Springs Resort Review (Moderate Resort) – This resort has always been towards the bottom of our list for hotels to stay in.
 The rooms and houses were old.
 After arriving the first time we stayed here I kept thinking we must be the only ones out here and there’s no way they fill this place up.
 It kind of felt like we were staying out in the boonies.
 While that feeling is somewhat still there (book a preferred room), the rooms have now been renovated and are a big improvement over the old.
-This resort is just about to open a brand new tower hotel with new dining and entrance which we’re really excited about.
-Guests can stay in this new tower starting in late spring 2019.
-We’ll be honest, this new addition and the renovations that they’ve done is going to put this Moderate Resort at the top of our list.
+With the addition of the Gran Destino Tower in 2020 and the renovations that they’ve done has put this Moderate Resort at the top of our list.
 The pool area is really fun with a massive pyramid and the busing isn’t bad.
 Beware though that this hotel is a convention hotel and tends to house lots of business guests.

 Port Orleans French Quarter Resort Review (Moderate Resort) – This was the first Moderate Resort that we stayed at and we loved it!
 We really felt immersed in the French Quarter theme here from the time we arrived till we left.
 From the houses that have your room to the streets that you walk down, everything felt authentic.
 The resort is small compared to every other Moderate Resort which makes for a great stay.
 The busing system is easy considering there is only one stop for the entire resort.
 Our other favorite thing about this resort is the boating system from the resort to Disney Springs.
 This is a must do.
 Enjoy a relaxing ride down the river to Disney Springs where you can enjoy a great meal, shopping and entertainment.
 Boats come every 15 minutes or so and continue until after Disney Springs closes.
 Disney World Hotel Reviews can be very helpful!

 Port Orleans Riverside Resort Review (Moderate Resort) – This is the sister resort of French Quarter and is right next door.
 We’ve only stayed here once and it was to try out the newly remodeled Royal Guest Rooms which are a lot of fun.
 Much better theming than the standard rooms and better views and locations as well.
 The layout has a pretty decent spread which makes for longer walks if you don’t have a preferred room.
 This also affects the busing system which has multiple stops.
-The atmosphere is fantastic here and is currently our recommended Moderate Resort for anyone who’s never stay in this category before.
+The atmosphere is fantastic here and is a great place to stay for anyone who’s never stay in this category before.
 It tends to be a bit less expensive than French Quarter.
 This resort also includes the boating system to Disney Springs which we love.

 Cabins at Fort Wilderness Resort Review (Moderate Resort) – Love the great outdoors?
 Fishing, boating and living among the trees your thing?
 Then this is the place for you!
 The cabins are pretty nice and can hold a larger family (not too large).
 They actually do a good job at making you feel like you’ve rented a cabin (which you have).
 It’s homey and outdoorsy.
 It’s one of the most unique feelings at Walt Disney World considering you’re staying at the largest resort in the world.
 Plus Magic Kingdom is right across the lake!
 Stays here are great but be aware that the busing system isn’t.